 Although you don’t need to wear camouflage clothes to see deer in the wild, I would recommend dark-colored clothing to blend in.
 Due to deer’s excellent hearing, it is best to wear clothes that don’t rustle or make noise to avoid scaring them away.

 Something else that I often wear is a pair of gloves.
-If you are like me, then you know how annoying biting insects and mosquitoes are.
-Gloves are essential for me to stop getting bitten when I’m in the wild for a long time.
+If you are like me, you know how annoying biting insects and mosquitoes are.
+Gloves are essential to stop getting bitten when I’m in the wild for a long time.

 How To Watch Wild Deer